 - Benjamin Pritchard's is the only distillery exempt from the Lincoln County Process that can still be labeled Tennessee whiskey.
 They produce a number of whiskeys, including bourbons, rye whiskey, and a moonshine called Lincoln County Lightning.

-- Nelson's Green Brier Distillery was shuttered in 1909 with the state's prohibition.
-It was not until 100 years later that it reopened and now produces two Tennessee whiskeys along with some notable bourbons under the label Belle Meade.
+- Nelson's Green Brier Distillery was shuttered in 1909 with the state's prohibition and it remained closed for 100 years.
+It now produces two Tennessee whiskeys along with some notable bourbons under the label Belle Meade.